Remember that day in 2020 when you were asked to get the business working from home – by tomorrow?

 IT pros from orgs large and small tell The Reg the tech delivered, mostly, tho couriers, home Wi-Fi suddenly became their problem

-Covid Logfile Brianna Haley was given one day to be ready to roll out Zoom for 13,000 users at over 1,000 sites.
+Covid Logfile Brianna Haley was given one day to implement Zoom for 13,000 users at over 1,000 sites.

 Haley* is a project analyst for a large healthcare provider that, as COVID-19 marched across the world in March 2020, realised imminent lockdowns meant it would soon be unable to consult with patients.

 And no consultations meant no revenue.

 "I got called into a meeting at 7:30 or 8:30 on Monday morning and was told we had to get Zoom done by tomorrow," Haley recalls.

 Haley's company already had licences for Cisco's Webex videoconferencing service, but the tool had recently been unreliable and wasn't well used or well loved.

 "At this point we had zero experience with Zoom and we were talking about adding 2,000 users the first day and up to 13,000 enrolled to use it by the end of the week," Haley said.
 Which was no small feat given the scale of Haley's employer and the fact it operates several business groups, with a typically diverse networking equipment fleet.

 We got a licence to blow up a legacy system.
 That would not have happened without COVID

 "We signed the contract that morning, went to legal, got access to the account at 9:00am, then the team got on a call until 11:00pm that night," Haley said.
 "We spent 13 hours looking at the configuration guides, guessing the things we had to do to get set up.